AstroKriel/PythonHelpers/README.md

 uv sync
 ```

-To make jormi importable from other projects in editable mode:
+To make `jormi` importable from other projects, install it in editable mode:

 ```bash
 uv pip install -e .